HIV-associated Neurocognitive Disorder (HAND)

 • Oligoclonal bands are sometimes present

-• CSF is usually acellular, but a mononuclear pleocytosis is found in 25%
+• CSF usually is acellular, but a mononuclear pleocytosis is found in 25%

 • HIV antibodies are present